AI-4-SE/Exploring-Hyperparameter-Usage-And-Tuning-In-Machine-Learning-Research/README.md

 - [src/cross_validation/](src/cross-validation/): contains the script to calculate the inter-annotator agreement
 - [src/dblp_results/](src/dblp_results/): contains the script the calculate the number of papers dealing with hyperparameter importance and tuning
 - [src/library_stats/](src/library_stats//): contains the script the calculate the total number of API calls and parameter for each library
-- [src/](src): contains the script to process the data extracted from the code repostories and respective research papers
+- [src/](src): contains the scripts to process the data extracted from the code repostories and respective research papers